 Figure 1.
-Grid discretisations processed by Parcels.
+Different grid discretisations processed by Parcels.
 In the horizontal plane: (a) rectilinear, (b) curvilinear; in the vertical: (c) z-levels and (d) s-levels.
-Four combinations of horizontal and vertical grids are possible to form a three-dimensional mesh.

-In a two-dimensional context, field f is interpolated in cell (j,i) where the particle is located, with the bi-linear Lagrange polynomials φ_n^{2D} and the four nodal values F_n with n = 0, ..., 3, surrounding the cell, resulting in the following expression:
+In a two-dimensional context, field f is interpolated in cell (j,i) where the particle is located, with the bi-linear Lagrange polynomials φ_k^{2D} and the four nodal values F_k with k=0,...,3, surrounding the cell, resulting in the following expression: